open-toolchain/tekton-catalog/communication/README.md

 ### Parameters

 * **task-pvc**: the output pvc.
-* **domain**: the Slack domain to send the message to.
+* **domain**: (optional) the Slack domain to send the message to.
+If not set, the message will be posted to the Slack integration(s) as defined in the Toolchain.
 * **channel**: (optional) the Slack channel to send the message to.
-If not set, the default channel as set in the Slack Webhook URL will be used.
+When set, overrides the default channel as set in the Slack Webhook URL.
 * **messageFormat**: (optional) the format of the message.
 Value: text(default) or JSON.
 * **messageScript**: (optional) Shell script that provides messsage content.
 * **message**: (optional) the message to send to Slack.